 - Synchronize data from commonly used open data platforms to encourage collaborative growth of airports, cities and regions.

 3. Terminal to aircraft

 - Prepare airports for new generation aircraft and associated spatial and organisational requirements.

 - Consider the impact of electric aircraft and drones, autonomous landside and airside vehicles.

 - Robotise the aircraft operation.

 News and events

-Introducing Episode 2 of the Engineers Collective - the new podcast by New Civil Engineer!
-This one features Henrik Rothe and is all about the Future of Airports Urban Turbine Research Project and shares his thoughts on the role that airports of the future could have in connecting existing #infrastructure, #cities and #communities https://www.newcivilengineer.com/podcast/
+Introducing episode 2 of the Engineers Collective - the new podcast by New Civil Engineer!
+This one features Henrik Rothe and is all about the Future of Airports Urban Turbine research project and shares his thoughts on the role that airports of the future could have in connecting existing infrastructure, cities and communities.
+Download the podcast at https://www.newcivilengineer.com/podcast/.

-More news and events on the Urban Turbine project website.
+For more information on the latest news and events, visit the Urban Turbine project website.